-- 2013-2014 Members: Joel Relihan (Coordinator) Thandi Buthelezi, Vicki Bartolini (fall) Scott Gelber (spring), Barbara Darling-Smith, Audrey Adam (Director of Institutional Research), Pat Santilli (Registrar)
+- 2014-2015 Members: Gail Sahar (Coordinator) Thandi Buthelezi, Barbara Darling-Smith, Scott Gelber, Paul Prewitt-Freilino (Director of Institutional Research), Pat Santilli (Registrar)

 - Inspire a cohort of engaged, intellectually curious students who are prepared to assume responsibility for their education and their lives.

 - Introduce high standards and expectations for college-level academic skills.
 Students will practice reading, oral communication, written communication and information fluency.

 - Assist students in negotiating the transition to independent young adulthood.
 Students will be introduced to college-level success strategies, academic support and other resources on campus, and students will interact with a faculty advisor who is also the FYS instructor, a staff mentor, preceptors and student monitors.

 - 2014-2015 Steering Committee Members: Shawn Christian (Coordinator), Laura Ekstrom, Laura Muller, Patrick Johnson, Jocelyn Emerson

 The charge of the Subcommittee is to review, discuss and advise on new initiatives sponsored by the Center for Global Education.

 - Advise the Dean of Center for Global Education on policies and procedure that impact study abroad.